Bitcoin-ABC/bitcoin-abc/doc/descriptors.md

 - `createmultisig` and `addmultisigaddress` return descriptors as well (since v0.22.6)

 This document describes the language.
-For the specifics on usage, see the RPC documentation for the functions mentioned above.in the `scantxoutset` RPC call.
-This is a simple language which can be used to describe collections of output scripts.
+For the specifics on usage, see the RPC documentation for the functions mentioned above.

-This document describes the language.
-For the specifics on usage for scanning the UTXO set, see the `scantxoutset` RPC help.

 ## Features